This is a sponsored post written in collaboration with Costco and Box Tops For Education. As always, all opinions are my own!

 This is a big year for us.
 It’s going to be the first year I’ll have two kids in school full time.
 My little Keira is starting Kindergarten and she’s beyond excited.
 She’ll finally be going to school with her big sister Ashling, something she’s been looking forward to for a very long time.

 This means I’ll also have twice as many reasons to support our local school and the easiest way I know to do this is by collecting Box Tops.
 We love Box Tops and I’ve been collecting them for years.
 When I was a teacher, I’d collect them for the school where I worked and once Ashling started school, they all went with her.
 She’s competitive like her mommy and always wants her class to win the Box Tops challenges.
-(If you like winning as much as we do, keep reading to find out how to win Costco’s Inspire Contest)

 It doesn’t take much effort to collect Box Tops since they’re already on so many of the foods and other products we buy.
 We probably make a fortune for our school just from Cheerios alone.
 That’s only the tip of the iceberg, though.
 They’re probably on at least half of the things in our pantry!